1922 Leaflet - There are now 100 Pyrex shapes and sizes

 A 450 pudding dish (new in 1921) and those numbered 463 to 467 are single-purpose items and are not meant to have a lid.
 Both 463 & 467 were also new items at that time.
 The 450 was replaced in 1925 by 627 & 628 handled casseroles sold without their lids.
 The 463 to 467 series was dropped around 1926.

 Other Baking Dishes.

 The 110 covered two-piece oval baker debuted in 1921.
 Its lid functions as an extra baking dish.
-The 130 round two-compartment divided dish was also a new item, and both 110 and 130 remained into the late 1930s.
+The 130 round two-compartment divided dish was also a new item, and both 110 and 130 remained up to 1938.